-Barrier to species Not relevant (NR) Not relevant (NR) Not relevant (NR) movement Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Barrier to species movementNot relevant (NR)Not relevant (NR)Not relevant (NR)Q: NR A: NR C: NRQ: NR A: NR C: NRQ: NR A: NR C: NRQ: NR A: NR C: NR

 This pressure is considered applicable to mobile species, e.g. fish and marine mammals rather than seabed habitats.
 Physical and hydrographic barriers may limit propagule dispersal.
 But propagule dispersal is not considered under the pressure definition and benchmark.
 Therefore this pressure is considered 'Not Relevant' for this biotope.